 Easier to digest than most squashes, zucchini is usually well-tolerated by dogs and can be eaten raw with the seeds.
 The long green squash is rich in potassium, beta-carotene, and folate, which is important for cell health and maintaining a quickly ticking metabolism.

-Acorn Squash for Dogs
+4. Acorn Squash

 This cute little squash is rich in vitamin V, folate, and vitamin B-6.
 Vitamin B-6 helps promote healthy digestion and a shiny coat.
 Acorn squash is especially high in vitamin C as well, which is best enjoyed by dogs in moderation and excessive amounts can lead to calcium oxalate stones.